 Those high-fibre ‘healthy whole grains’ I’d been living on were revealed as chains of glucose molecules with the potential to disrupt blood sugar balance, much poorer in nutrients than I had thought, and bringing with them various elements that were exacerbating my IBD.
 My indoor life – so far away from my more outdoorsy childhood – was lacking in sunshine, fresh air, nature, movement and anything else that builds strong, resilient bodies.

 The Whole 30 was just the start of a whole world of primal eating and living.
 I love food and Mark Sisson’s exhortation to take the time to cook and enjoy meals chimed well with me.
-I woke up to the pleasures of good, traditional foods and started to realise the limitations of over-flavoured, factory-cooked, industrial-oil-laden, sugar-heavy foods.
+I am still not an enthusiastic cook but I woke up to the pleasures of good, traditional foods and started to realise the limitations of over-flavoured, factory-cooked, industrial-oil-laden, sugar-heavy foods.